differentpla-net/differentpla-net.github.io/_posts/2025/2025-05-03-k8s-external-dns-synology.md

 tags: dns synology-srm
 ---

 My router is a Synology RT2600ac; by default it runs `dnsmasq`.
-I recently replaced it with Synology's full-far DNS Service (it's BIND); this broke [DNS for my K3s cluster]({% post_url 2021/2021-12-29-coredns %}); here's how I replaced that with `ExternalDNS`, making everything work again.
+I recently replaced it with Synology's full-fat DNS Service (it's BIND); this broke [DNS for my K3s cluster]({% post_url 2021/2021-12-29-coredns %}); here's how I replaced that with `ExternalDNS`, making everything work again.